-Termination Date: In most cases this is the date the employee and the employer end their relationship; often your last day of work or paid leave.
+Termination date: In most cases this is the date the employee and the employer end their relationship; it's often your last day of work or paid leave.
 This can be any day or date in a month.

-Retirement Effective Date: This is the first day of the month following the month in which you have satisfied all eligibility requirements, terminated employment and have submitted your online retirement application to ORS.
-There are 12 effective dates.
-(January 1, February 1, March 1 …)
+Retirement effective date: This is the first day of the month following the month in which you have satisfied all eligibility requirements, terminated employment, and have submitted your online retirement application to the Michigan Office of Retirement Services.
+There are 12 effective dates (Jan.
+1, Feb.
+1, March 1, etc.).

 Things to know:

 - We will confirm your termination date with your employer.
-As long as the date is in the same month, no harm is caused if the date you enter when applying to retire is different than when you actually terminated.
+As long as the date is in the same month, no harm is caused if the date you enter when applying to retire is different than when you actually terminated employment.

 - You can select any day of a month to terminate your employment.